-ACCT4012 Taxes And Business Decisions
+ACCT4012 Taxes and Business Decisions

 The income tax issues that must be considered by managers prior to making business decisions are examined in this course.
 Topics include tax aspects of selecting a type of business entity; acquisition, use and disposal of fixed assets; investments, capital gains and losses, nontaxable transactions, payroll taxes, and income tax planning.
 This course is an elective for non-accounting majors only.

 Prerequisite(s): ACCT1007 or ACCT2002 or ACCT2004.

-Prerequisite(s): ACCT1007 or ACCT2002.
+Offered at Providence, Providence CE 4.5 Quarter Credit Hours